tman0004/theme-park-planner/README.md

 ## Project Expectation

-We plan for this project to implement a complete web page that supports path planning for the theme park to help the user to plan a most fit path for themself to play around in a theme park.
-And this path planning algorithm should calculate a most efficient path that spend less time to visits as many attractions as possible base on the walking time between attractions inside theme park, wait time of each attractions and people's satisfication(like people's favorit attractions in the park).
+We plan for this project to implement a complete web page that supports path planning for the theme park to help the user to plan a most fit path for themselves to play around in a theme park.
+And this path planning algorithm should calculate a most efficient path that spend the least amount of time to visit as many attractions as possible base on the walking time between attractions inside theme park, wait time of each attraction and people's satisfaction (like people's favorite attractions in the park).

 The team taking over this project is always free to add any factors they want to consider, and we've listed a few features that could be considered below.
 ### More Possible Features: